 Returning Learning Assistants

-If you were/are a Learning Assistant and intend to return in Spring 2023, please fill out this form by 11:59 pm, Sunday, November 27th, 2022 (China Standard Time).
+If you were/are a Learning Assistant and intend to return in Fall 2023, please fill out this form by 11:59 pm, Sunday, April 23, 2023 (China Standard Time).
 This application is different from the application linked above.

 Faculty recommendations are not required for LA returning applications.